CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/LabIntro-V2.md

     ![](../images/start2.png)

-1. To get the lab environment details, you can select the **Environment Details** tab.
+1. To get the lab environment details, you can select the **Environment** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.

     ![](../images/env.png)